Key takeaways

 Does Viagra make you last longer?

-Overall, there is some favorable evidence for Viagra and other PDE-5 inhibitors for the treatment of PE, but studies are reporting different findings and results aren’t very consistent across studies.
-This might be why premature ejaculation is not an FDA-approved indication for PDE-5 inhibitors, though PDE-5 inhibitors can still be prescribed off-label for this purpose.
+Overall, there is some favorable evidence for Viagra and other PDE-5 inhibitors for the treatment of PE, but studies report different findings, and results aren’t very consistent across studies.
+Viagra has not been FDA-approved to treat premature ejaculation (in fact, no medication has been FDA-approved to treat PE).

 Why Viagra may help with PE